lcpilling/twistR/README.md

 GMTE1_CAT | -3.522933e-01 | 0.01352266 | 0.000000e+00 | 28749.387485 | 0.0000000 | 0
 RGMTE_MR_CAT | -4.493672e-01 | 0.01517140 | 0.000000e+00 | 28554.130703 | 0.0000000 | 0

-For a binary analysis, the `Est` is the difference in risk between the genotype groups.
+* For a binary analysis, the `Est` is the difference in risk between the genotype groups.
-For a continuous analysis, the `Est` is the difference in outcome (units) between the genotype groups.
+* For a continuous analysis, the `Est` is the difference in outcome (units) between the genotype groups.
-For a time-to-event (Aalen) analysis, the `Est` is the difference in number of events per person year.
+* For a time-to-event (Aalen) analysis, the `Est` is the difference in number of events per person year between the genotype groups.

+To understand the best model the user needs to consider the context of the specific treatment and population.
+It is not so simple as to just use the Robust GMTE (RGMTE) estimate, for example.